 Sensor: 1-inch type, 20.1MP | Lens: 25-360mm, f/3.3-6.4 | Monitor: 3.0-inch touchscreen, 1,240,000 dots | Viewfinder: EVF | Continuous shooting: 10fps | Movies: 4K | User level: Beginner/Intermediate

 Panasonic invented the travel-zoom camera genre - compact cameras that you can fit in a pocket but that have long zoom lenses built-in.
-Despite strong competition, the ZS range (TZ outside the US) has continued to dominate sales, and it looks set to continue this with the brilliant Lumix ZS200 (TZ200 outside the US).
-As we first saw with the ZS100 / TZ100, Panasonic has been able to keep the camera body about the same size as earlier TZ-series cameras but to squeeze a much larger 1-inch sensor into the Lumix ZS100 (TZ100 outside the US).
-This enables the pixels to be about 2.4x bigger than they are in models like the Lumix ZS50 / TZ70, helping the ZS100 produce much higher quality images.
+Despite strong competition, the ZS range (known as TZ outside the US) has continued to dominate sales, and it looks set to continue this with the brilliant Lumix ZS200 (TZ200 outside the US).
+As we first saw with the ZS100 / TZ100, Panasonic has been able to keep the camera body about the same size as earlier TZ-series cameras but to squeeze a much larger 1-inch sensor into the camera to deliver much better image quality.
 The zoom lens isn't quite so extensive, but the versatile 15x zoom should be more than enough for most users, while you also get (an admittedly small) electronic viewfinder, 4K video and a great touchscreen interface.
 If you're looking for a neat all-in-one compact camera that delivers great images, this is it.